 Barber School in NYC with Program and Course Descriptions

-There are a few schools within 50 miles of New York City that have barbering programs.
-Read an overview of one school's programs, requirements and admission information and find out if it is the right one for you.
+There are a few schools near New York City that have barbering programs.
+Read an overview of the programs, requirements and admission information for a school near downtown and find out if it is the right one for you.

 New York City Schools with Barbering Programs